Learn how you can work with family members without hurting your relationships or your business.

 If your child is part of the family business and under the age of 18, they aren't affected by the Federal Insurance Contributions Act (FICA) or FUTA taxes, and their salaries can be considered deductible business expenses.
 If your child is between the ages of 18 and 21, their salaries are subject to FICA taxes, but they are still exempt from FUTA taxes.

 What are some tips for hiring and working with family members?

 If you think working with family might be the right option for you, there are some things you can do to make sure it's a good experience for you, your relative and your business.
-Here are four tips that can make it easier to work with family members.
+Here are some tips that can make it easier to work with family members.

 1. Set your standards.